 Another big factor that causes dry scalp is the hair products you use.
 Some of them contain chemicals and ingredients that could be harsh for your hair and scalp.
 If you are sensitive to perfumes in hair products or to certain chemicals, your scalp could react to them, causing dry scalp.

 Skin conditions like atopic dermatitis and Psoriasis could also cause hair problems, but this can be treated; consult a dermatologist.

 Unhealthy lifestyles can cause hair loss as well.
 If you eat poorly, never sleep, or never take care of medical conditions, your hair may start to fall out, or your scalp may begin to dry.

 How to Avoid Hair Loss Due to Dry Scalp

 Our hair plays a huge role in our self-esteem.
 So factors like our diet and hair care play a vital role in preventing a dry scalp from forming.
 Moisturize your scalp by using certain oils, and condition the skin in your scalp.
 Avoid overuse of electrical hair appliances that dry out your hair and skin cells.

 Eat a well-balanced diet so that your body receives enough nutrients to moisturize the scalp and maintain a healthy oil level.
-If you are uncertain if you are getting all the vitamins you need through your diet, taking a good hair growth supplement can be a good way of making sure.
+If you are uncertain if you are getting all the vitamins you need through your diet, taking a supplement that supports healthy hair growth can be a good way of making sure.
 Last but not least, avoid scratching your scalp.
-The rubbing causes friction, which dislodges the hair and causes hair loss.
+The rubbing causes friction, which dislodges the hair and can cause hair loss.